TorMagne/TorMagne/README.md

 - 🌱 I’m currently learning **MySQL**

-- 👨‍💻 All of my projects are available at [www.brekkenmedia.no](www.brekkenmedia.no)

 - 📫 How to reach me **tormagne-brekken@outlook.com**

 - 📄 Know about my experiences [www.brekkenmedia.no](www.brekkenmedia.no)